joshokodo/JetsProject/README.md

 ## Jets Project

-### week 2 homework for Skill Distillery
+### WEEK 2 Homework for Skill Distillery

 This program displays and manages a fleet of Jet objects.

 Main homework files can be found in com.skilldistillery.jets.

-Extra game feature coming soon found in com.skilldistillery.jets.game
+Originally had plans to make a game feature. will make a separate project for game.

 ### Program Overview